 Please tell us something surprising or amusing that one of you has discovered.
 (The answer need not be related to your project.)

-1.) n cruse ships that have arcades, the machines are bolted to the floor to prevent them from moving. ecause of this, tokens often collect in large quantities underneath them.
+On cruise ships that have arcades, the machines are bolted to the floor to prevent them from moving.
+Because of this, tokens often collect in large quantities underneath them.